cmppoon/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 Follow the notes from the installation output to get connection details and password.
 The DNS name of your Redis as set by Bitnami is
 `tyk-redis-master.tyk.svc:6379` (Tyk needs the name including the port)

+**3. Install PostgreSQL (if you don't have a PostgreSQL instance)**

-3. If you do not already have PostgreSQL installed, you may use these charts provided by Bitnami.
+If you do not already have PostgreSQL installed, you may use these charts provided by Bitnami.

 ```bash
 helm upgrade tyk-postgres oci://registry-1.docker.io/bitnamicharts/postgresql --set "auth.database=tyk_analytics" -n $NAMESPACE --install